Here's How I

 Here's How I Don't Cook

-from my father’s family.
-His was a polygamist heritage and
+recipes come from my father’s family.
+His was a polygamist

-onions.
+pickling onions.
 Another is Mormon Funeral Potatoes.
-These are
+These

-incidental and quite different from the usual “New England”
+are incidental and quite different from the usual “New

-or “Southern Fare” that is usually dished up in cookbooks.
+England” or “Southern Fare” that is usually dished up in

-Utah is, I fear, rarely thought of as a place that fosters
+cookbooks.
+Utah is, I fear, rarely thought of as a place

-food for the Julia Child crowd?
-Not a chance!
-But
+Entertaining, yes, but food for the Julia Child crowd?
+Not a

 I admit I have never made these potatoes.
 But I've eaten a